-On December 23, 2020, the Sponsor agreed to loan the Company up to \$300,000 to be used for the payment of costs related to the Initial Public Offering pursuant to a promissory note (the "Note").
-The Note was non-interest bearing, unsecured and due upon the closing of the Initial Public Offering.
-Prior to the closing of the Initial Public Offering, the Company borrowed approximately \$129,000 under the Note.
-The Note was fully repaid on February 19, 2021.
+On December 23, 2020, the Sponsor agreed to loan the Company up to \$300,000 to be used for the payment of costs related to the Initial Public Offering pursuant to a promissory note (the "IPO Note").
+The IPO Note was non-interest bearing, unsecured and due upon the closing of the Initial Public Offering.
+Prior to the closing of the Initial Public Offering, the Company borrowed approximately \$129,000 under the IPO Note.
+The IPO Note was fully repaid on February 19, 2021.
+Subsequent to the repayment, the facility was no longer available to the Company.

 In addition, in order to fund working capital deficiencies or finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors will loan the Company funds as may be required ("Working Capital Loans").
 If the Company completes a Business Combination, the Company may repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans may be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1.5 million of such Working Capital Loans may be convertible into warrants of the post Business Combination entity at a price of \$2.00 per warrant.
 The warrants would be identical to the Private Placement Warrants.
-Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
-As of June 30, 2021 and December 31, 2020, the Company had no borrowings under the Working Capital Loans.